open-contracting-extensions/public-private-partnerships/docs/extensions/milestones.md

 ### Notes:

-Draft of milestones update for ODCS V1.1 upgrade.
+Draft of milestones update for OCDS V1.1 upgrade.
 Staged as an extension for inclusion in draft ppp extension.

 See [#373](https://github.com/open-contracting/standard/issues/373) for more details.